What is Personality Typology?

 Before devoting time to learning something new, it is only natural to consider the benefits of doing so.
-Here are four of the top benefits of studying typology:
+Here are a few of the many benefits of studying typology:

-A Better Understanding of Yourself (and Others).
+Better Understand Yourself (& Others).
 Learning about yourself, as well as your friends and family, can be a lot of fun.
 It can also provide important insight into our thoughts, emotions, attitudes, and behaviors.
 It can explain, for instance, why some people need more time alone while others prefer to surround themselves with people.
 If you enjoy observing and analyzing people, typology provides you with a time-tested set of tools for accurately analyzing and understanding human behavior.

-Greater Clarity Regarding Your Life Purpose: In today’s world of ever-expanding options, it can be difficult to determine who we are and what our primary purpose is.
+Clarify Your Life’s Purpose.
+In today’s world of ever-expanding options, it can be difficult to determine who we are and what our primary purpose is.
 This was one of the main reasons I was drawn to typology.
 I wanted to better understand myself in order to know what I should be doing with my life.
 Although typology cannot tell you exactly what you should be doing, it can provide some much needed insight regarding who you are and what sorts of things you were born to do.

-Career Advice & Insights.
+Career Insight & Guidance.
 Personality Junkie can help you match your personality type with a career, job, or college major that suits your type’s natural strengths and interests.
 Our Career articles highlight careers and vocations that are best suited for the various personality types.

 One of the first things people often ask me is how to accurately determine their personality type.
 Unfortunately, doing so is not always as easy or straightforward as it sounds.
 It can require time and patience to come to a firm conclusion about your personality type.
 With that said, there are several ways of discerning and clarifying your type designation:

-Take a Few Personality Tests.
-Personality tests can give you a ballpark idea of your type.
+Personality Tests.
+Personality tests can help you identify or clarify your type.
 In many cases, people hover between two or three types before zeroing in on their true type.
 We offer a free personality test, as well as two type-specific tests—The INFJ-INFP Type Clarifier and The INTJ-INTP Type Clarifier—to help you clarify your type.

 Read about the Personality Types.
-We have written descriptions/ profiles for each of the 16 personality types.
+We provide online profiles for each of the 16 personality types.
 You can also explore our eBooks, My True Type and The 16 Personality Types, which are designed to help you clarify and better understand your type.